Polkas/ggcall/README.md

 The ggcall can be implemented as a standalone solution.

 A "standalone" file implements a minimum set of functionality in such a way that it can be copied into another package.
-`usethis::use_standalone()` makes it easy to get such a file into your own repo/package.
+`usethis::use_standalone()` makes it easy to get such a file into your own repo/package and later update it if needed.
 [Example of standalone file in another package, rlang](https://github.com/r-lib/rlang/blob/main/R/standalone-purrr.R)

 The `usethis` >= 2.2.0 is required.